By the end of this section, you will be able to do the following:

 |Rolling Die||Flipping Penny|

 Of the 12 possible outcomes, the die has a 2/12 (or 1/6) probability of rolling a two, and the penny has a 6/12 (or 1/2) probability of coming up heads.
 By the product rule, the probability that you will obtain the combined outcome 2 and heads is: (D2) x (PH) = (1/6) x (1/2) or 1/12 (Table 12.3).
 Notice the word “and” in the description of the probability.
 The “and” is a signal to apply the product rule.
-For example, consider how the product rule is applied to the dihybrid cross: the probability of having both dominant traits in the F2 progeny is the product of the probabilities of having the dominant trait for each characteristic, as shown here:
+For example, consider how the product rule is applied to the dihybrid cross: the probability of having both dominant traits (for example, yellow and round) in the F2 progeny is the product of the probabilities of having the dominant trait for each characteristic, as shown here:

 On the other hand, the sum rule of probability is applied when considering two mutually exclusive outcomes that can come about by more than one pathway.
 The sum rule states that the probability of the occurrence of one event or the other event, of two mutually exclusive events, is the sum of their individual probabilities.
 Notice the word “or” in the description of the probability.
 The “or” indicates that you should apply the sum rule.
 In this case, let’s imagine you are flipping a penny (P) and a quarter (Q).
 What is the probability of one coin coming up heads and one coin coming up tails?
 This outcome can be achieved by two cases: the penny may be heads (PH) and the quarter may be tails (QT), or the quarter may be heads (QH) and the penny may be tails (PT).
 Either case fulfills the outcome.
 By the sum rule, we calculate the probability of obtaining one head and one tail as [(PH) × (QT)] + [(QH) × (PT)] = [(1/2) × (1/2)] + [(1/2) × (1/2)] = 1/2 (Table 12.3).
 You should also notice that we used the product rule to calculate the probability of PH and QT, and also the probability of PT and QH, before we summed them.
-Again, the sum rule can be applied to show the probability of having just one dominant trait in the F2 generation of a dihybrid cross:
+Again, the sum rule can be applied to show the probability of having at least one dominant trait in the F2 generation of a dihybrid cross:

 |Product Rule||Sum Rule|